 The True Value of Pork Sausages

-Tesco, Iceland and Aldi have all come top of the sausage charts in new research showing consumers the value of pork sausages.
+Iceland, Tesco and Aldi have come top of the sausage charts in new research showing consumers the value of pork sausages.

 What’s the best and the (brat)worst?